- In This Section

 - Trailing Stop-on-Quote Orders

-A stop-on-quote order is an order to buy or sell a security when the NBBO (National Best Bid-Offer) reaches or surpasses a specified level, or trigger, called a stop price, attempting to limit your loss or locking in your profit.
-Whenever the bid price (sell orders) or ask price (buy orders) reaches or surpasses the stop price, the stop-on-quote order becomes a market order and is then handled as defined under the definition or a market order.
+A stop-on-quote order is an order to buy or sell a security when the NBBO (National Best Bid and Offer) reaches or surpasses a specified level, or trigger, called a stop price, attempting to limit your loss or locking in your profit.
+Whenever the bid price (sell orders) or ask price (buy orders) reaches or surpasses the stop price, the stop-on-quote order becomes a market order and is then handled as defined under the definition of a market order.
 This type of order is also referred to as a "stop-loss order."

-These types of orders may be placed with special instructions, like GTC (good 'til canceled).
-Stops are not a definite guarantee of getting the desired entry/exit points.
+These types of orders may be placed with special instructions, like GTC (good till canceled).
+Stop orders are not a definite guarantee of getting the desired entry/exit points.
 For instance, if a stock gaps down then your stop-on-quote order will be triggered (or filled) at a price significantly lower than expected.
 This can happen if bad/good news comes out before market open and the stock opens up well below/above your stop price, for example.

 Depending on market conditions, once the order is triggered, there is no guarantee of the execution price and the price received may be several points away from the stop price.

 For this example, unlike the limit order example, we want to sell our position if the price of the stock drops to $30.25.
 Continuing with the example from the limit order section, that price is lower than the prevailing market bid of $33.56.
-That's because the stop-on-quote order won't actually trigger until XYZ reaches or surpasses 30.25.
+That's because the stop-on-quote order won't actually trigger until XYZ reaches or falls below $30.25.
 Until that time, we still own 10 shares of XYZ.
 A stop-on-quote order is a protective order that limits our loss from the purchase price.

 Like the limit order example, as we build the standard order for a stop-on-quote, we will skip over the details that are similar to the earlier order types and focus on the differences.
 If you need to review market and limit orders, please see the previous two sections.